 |Date||Type||Amount||Unit Price||# Units|

-I have a lot of automatic transactions that dollar cost average into Fund Assets plus I’ve been buying more on account of the market drop this month; the withdrawals are dividend transfers as I mentioned above.
+I have a lot of automatic transactions that dollar cost average into Fund Assets plus I’ve been buying more on account of the market drop this month; the distributions are dividend transfers as I mentioned above as I never actually sell units to myself.

 Original example re-worked